mrmatho/da-slides/pages/data-visualisations-theory.md

 |-----------|----------|-----|-------|-------|-----------|
 | Select, justify and apply functions, formats and conventions to create effective data visualisations | Identifies functions and formats to create data visualisations that incorporate text and images. | Applies functions and formats to create data visualisations that incorporate text, images, symbols and charts. | Uses functions, formats and conventions to create data visualisations that incorporate a range of relevant chart types.
 Outlines why the types of data visualisations were used. | Uses functions, formats and conventions to create effective data visualisations that explain identified trends, relationships and patterns.
 Explains why the types of data visualisations were used. |  <span v-mark.highlight.green> Uses and justifies functions, formats and conventions to create effective data visualisations that clearly communicates and displays all findings. <br /> Justifies the use of the types of data visualisations selected. </span> |

-In the SAC, you will need to create your interactive data dashboard and explain it is effective, including selection of data visualisations.
+In the SAC, you will need to create your interactive data dashboard and explain what makes it effective, including selection of data visualisations.
 ---
 layout: center
 ---